-I started teaching yoga in 1998.
-My yoga classes are instructive and upbeat.
+I teach weekly Vinyasa yoga and Pilates classes to a wonderful community of good humored, hard working students in Blue Hill and Ellsworth, Maine.
+My classes are instructive and upbeat.
 I teach hatha yoga in the vinyasa style.
 Connecting breath and movement, the pace is slow enough to pay attention and cultivate good postural alignment but fast enough to cover a full-spectrum of poses in each class.
-I teach based on my extensive training in Ashtanga and Anusara yoga.
-Though I am no longer affiliated with these schools, I continue to use the most modern understanding of therapeutic alignment, breath and movement rooted in my thorough study and practice of classical yoga philosophy.
+I strive to integrate the most modern understandings of therapeutic alignment, breath and movement to help my students feel more at home in their bodies.

-I started a daily yoga practice in college, when as an ambitious but injured athlete, I chose Ashtanga, one of the most physically demanding forms of yoga as part of my rehabilitation.
-I quickly fell in love with my daily practice and in 1999 I moved to Boulder to study with renowned Ashtanga yoga teacher Richard Freeman.
-I spent several years in Boulder studying classical yoga philosophy, physiology, anatomy, yoga therapy and Ayurveda.
-In 2004 I started studying with John Friend, the founder of Anusara Yoga and became Maine’s first certified Anusara Yoga Teacher.
+I started teaching yoga in 1998, and completed my first teacher training with Richard Freeman in 2000.
+I spent several years in Boulder, CO studying classical yoga philosophy, physiology, anatomy, yoga therapy and Ayurveda.
+In 2004 I started studying with John Friend, the founder of Anusara Yoga and became Maine’s first certified Anusara Yoga Teacher in 2010.
 I resigned my license with Anusara in April 2012 due to irreconcilable differences with John Friend.
 I have had many other influential teachers along the way, including most notably Angela Farmer.

-I am an E-RYT500 with the Yoga Alliance (which means an Experienced Registered Yoga Teacher with a minimum of 500 hrs of teacher training.)
-In the last 20 years, I have in fact accrued thousands of hours of teacher training.
-I’m a certified teacher trainer and regularly teach teachers, including 200-hr level Yoga Teacher Trainings.
+In the last 20 years, I have accrued thousands of hours of teacher training.
+I’m a certified teacher trainer and regularly teach teachers, including 200 and 500-hr level Yoga Teacher Trainings.